Category Archives: Machine Learning

 What can I do after finishing learning about applied computer vision?

-You will be to create software that could recognize recognize a face or transform a picture of a person from young age to old age.
+You will be to create software that could recognize recognize a face or transform a picture of young person to old person.

 That sounds fun!
 What should I do now?